wout/venster-external-dependencies/README.md

 ## Usage

 Following the [DAT Metadata Standard](https://docs.venster.art/dat-metadata-standard.html), these libraries can be used as an external dependency in the renderer tokens of your collection.
-There's an example to load version `1.6.0` of [p5.js](https://p5js.org/):
+Here's an example to load version `1.6.0` of [p5.js](https://p5js.org/):

 ```js
 {